 - Spices: Ginger is not a traditional ingredient, but I love it!
 Feel free to omit if you prefer.
 And if you like even more of a spiced flavor, add more cloves.

-Steps 1-2: Start by seasoning the raw oxtail with plenty of salt and pepper and then lightly dusting each piece with flour.
-Sear the oxtail on all sides in a heavy skillet filled with a couple of tablespoons of olive oil.
+- Sear the oxtail on all sides in a heavy skillet filled with a couple of tablespoons of olive oil.

-Take the oxtail, bay leaves, and cloves out of the pot and purée the sauce.
-Then add the oxtail back in.
+- Add the oxtail back to the puréed sauce and heat through.
 Ideally, enjoy this the next day once the flavors have had a chance to develop even more.
-When you do serve this dish, serve with potatoes or rice.

-Recipe Tips & FAQs
+Recipe FAQs

 Oxtail currently comes from a cow (it is cow’s tail).
 In the past, it was the tail of an ox but today we use the term oxtail to mean cow’s tail.